rick@itrekeverest.com

 • International airport pick-up and drop-off

-• Four nights hotel accommodations with breakfast in Kathmandu and Pokhara
+• Five nights hotel accommodations with breakfast in Kathmandu and Pokhara

 • Licensed and trained trekking guides